appcelerator/node-memwatch/README.md

 `node-memwatch`: Leak Detection and Heap Diffing for Node.JS
 ============================================================

+    This is a fork of memwatch-next to only compile on non windows platform.
+Nothing else has changed. (see binding.gyp)

 [![Build Status](https://travis-ci.org/deepak1556/node-memwatch.svg?branch=master)](https://travis-ci.org/deepak1556/node-memwatch)

 `node-memwatch` is here to help you detect and find memory leaks in